SolaceDev/solace-dev-codelabs/markdown/design-to-code-workshop/design-to-code-workshop.md

 1. **Description**: Event Payload which contains average meter readings, average passenger counts, and the number of rides in a given window duration.
 1. **Content Type**: JSON
 1. Click _Add/Remove Owners_ and choose yourself
-1. Under _Content_ paste the JSON schema info from below.
-This schema was generated from a sample message from [jsonschema.net](https://jsonschema.net)
+1. Under _Content_ paste the JSON schema in the code block below.
+This schema was generated from a sample message using [jsonschema.net](https://jsonschema.net)
 1. Click _Save_
 ```
 {